The amazing deals banks offer to dentists!

 This is a signficant exception to the lending policies of most banks.

-In this way, Dr Rebecca was able to get pre-approved for a $1.17 million home loan at 90% LVR.
+In this way, Dr Rebecca was able to get pre-approved and borrow 100% of the property on a $1.17 million.

-Because of her profession, she saved around $31,000 on LMI and made further savings with a significant interest rate discount.
+Because of her profession, she saved more than $31,000 with a mortgage insurance waiver and made further savings with a significant interest rate discount.

 Apply for a dentist mortgage